muratk3n/thirdwave/en/README.md

 ---

-Of course.. people in US living near Canada used to cross over to to buy "cheap" insulin there, but with the border closed now they are screwed.
-They are like rationing and shit, and sharing.. ?
-Crazy.
+Of course.. people in US living near Canada used to cross over to to buy "cheap" insulin there, right?
+But now with the border closed they are screwed.
+They are like rationing.. and sharing.. ?
+This is crazy.

 ---